 Personnel Transaction Form

 The head of the academic component or department will then process a Personnel Transaction Form (PTF), to be approved and signed by the Dean/Supervisor of the College/School/Office and forwarded to the Graduate School to verify the applicant's admission status, salary level, workload, and dates of employment and then send it to the Office of Academic Financial Services for approval.
-Students must have been admitted to a graduate program and must enroll for 6 hours during both the fall and spring semesters before an assistantship is approved.
+Students must have been admitted to a graduate program and must enroll in at least 5 semester credit hours during both the fall and spring semesters before an assistantship is approved.

 PTFs not approved will be returned to the component for appropriate action.
 All approved PTFs will be forwarded to the Office of Academic Financial Services.

 During the fall and spring semesters, graduate assistants are paid monthly on the first working day of the month following the month worked.
 Graduate assistants who have summer appointments are paid in three monthly installments.

 For a Graduate Assistant to receive a paycheck, the PTF must be approved and in the Office of Academic Financial Services by the published payroll deadline.
 Payroll deadlines vary each month; schedules are available in the office of Human Resources.
 GAs are required to complete certain forms in the Office of Human Resources by the payroll deadline before receiving the first paycheck.
 Therefore, graduate assistants should go to the Human Resources Office as soon as their applications are approved to complete the necessary forms and to provide proof of citizenship, usually by means of a driver's license and Social Security Card or a passport.